CQCL/tket/pytket/docs/extensions.md

 ## Types of Backend

 - **QPUs** - These are real quantum computers that return shots based results.
-E.g the [QuantinuumBackend](inv:#*.QuantinuumBackend) .
+E.g the [QuantinuumBackend](inv:#*.QuantinuumBackend).
 - **Cloud Access** - Cloud backends allow pytket to interface with cloud platforms to access additional QPUs and simulators.
-E.g [BraketBackend](inv:#*.BraketBackend) .
+E.g [BraketBackend](inv:#*.BraketBackend).
 - **Emulators** - These classically simulate a circuit and produce shots based results.
 Sometimes emulators use a noise model and have connectivity constraints to emulate real QPUs.
 E.g. [IBMQEmulatorBackend](inv:#*.IBMQEmulatorBackend)
 - **Statevector Simulators** - Calculates the pure quantum state prepared by a circuit returning a vector/ndarray.
 Examples of statevector simulators are the [ForestStateBackend](inv:#*.ForestStateBackend) and the [AerStateBackend](inv:#*.AerStateBackend).
 - **Unitary Simulators** - Unitary simulators calculate the unitary operator that is applied by a circuit.
 A unitary matrix/ndarray is returned [AerUnitaryBackend](inv:#*.AerUnitaryBackend) is an example of such a simulator.
 - **Density Matrix Simulators** - These simulators compute the density matrix prepared by a circuit.
 The result can be a statistical mixture of states in contrast to statevector simulation.
 E.g. [CirqDensityMatrixSampleBackend](inv:#*.CirqDensityMatrixSampleBackend)
 - **Other specialised simulators** - There are extensions for simulating specific types of circuit.
-For instance the [SimplexBackend](https://docs.quantinuum.com/tket/extensions/pytket-pysimplex/api.html#pytket.extensions.pysimplex.SimplexBackend) is designed to simulate Clifford circuits.
+For instance the [SimplexBackend](inv:#*.SimplexBackend) is designed to simulate Clifford circuits.

 A full list of available pytket backends is shown below.